Inoganull/task_cli/README.md

 # Task Tracker CLI

 A simple command-line interface (CLI) to track tasks.
 Built with Node.js and uses a local `tasks.json` file for storage.
-The project form "https://roadmap.sh/projects/task-tracker".
+The project is from "https://roadmap.sh/projects/task-tracker".

 ## Features